Sheep-y/MarsHorizonMods/SkipAnimations/Readme.md

 ## Check Mod Config

 The mod is configurable.
-So, if the mod is configured to not work, like if there is a typo on a line causing it to be read as false, well, the mod is doing its job as written.
+If it is not configured right, such as typos, the mod may not work as expected.

-If you delete the config file `Informed.ini` from `%AppData%\..\LocalLow\Auroch Digital\Mars Horizon`, the mod will recreate it with default config, which is working at time of release.
+If you delete the config file `SkipAnimations.ini` from `%AppData%\..\LocalLow\Auroch Digital\Mars Horizon`, the mod will recreate it with default values.

 # Uninstall #

-To remove the mod, rename or delete `MH_Informed.dll` from the `Mods` folder under game root.
+To remove the mod, rename or delete `MH_SkipAnimations.dll` from the game's `Mods` folder.

-If you are not using other mods, you may also remove `doorstop_config.ini` and `version.dll` from game root.
+If you are not using other mods, you may also remove the mod loader.

-If you are using other mods, please make sure `doorstop_config.ini` points to an existing mod, or refer to that mod's instructions.
-When in doubt, overwrite with the ini from that mod.

-You may also want to remove the `src` folder, if exists, which is distributed with the mod for legality.
+See the mod loader's instruction for details.

 The mod does not modify game files, so there is no need to Verify Files.

 # License #

 GPL v3.
-Bundled libraries are either MIT or public domain; licenses in src folder.
+Bundled libraries are either MIT or public domain.

+The src folder contains source code and licenses for legality.